Audioliz/ReadTheDocs/configuration_in_audioliz.rst

 4. Managing User Roles in Audioliz
 -------------------------------------
 In Audioliz, each user has a role that defines what they can do and access within the platform.
-Roles are used to control permissions based on responsibilities—such as reading data, editing actions, managing users, or commenting on calls.
+Roles are used to control permissions based on responsibilities—such as reading data, editing scorecards, managing users, or commenting on calls.

-4.1 Overview of Available Roles
+4.1 Predefined Roles in Audioliz
 ~~~~~~~~~~~~~~~~~
-Here are the most common roles in Audioliz:

 Role	Description
-admin	Full access to all features and functionalities
+Admin	: Full access to all features and functionalities
-supervisor	Can do everything except user administration
+Supervisor :	Can do everything except user administration
-external supervisor	Like agents, but can also comment on calls and edit metadata
+External supervisor :	Like agents, but can also comment on calls and edit metadata
-agent	Can view calls and answer grids, but cannot manage users or settings
+Agent	: Can view calls and answer grids, but cannot manage users or settings

 You can see this list by navigating to Configuration > Users > ROLES: